JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/01-What-Is-The-Free-Monad/03-The-Original-Free-Monad.md

   map f (Pure a) = Pure (f a)
   map f (Impure f_of_Free) =
     Impure (f_of_Free <#> (
-      -- recursively call `map` on nested `Impure` instances -- until we get a `Pure` instance of Free
+      -- recursively call `map` on nested `Impure` values -- until we get a `Pure` value of Free
       \pure_A -> map f pure_A
       -- which applies the function to the a
-      -- and then rewraps the `Impure` instances
+      -- and then rewraps the `Impure` values
     ))

 instance apply :: (Functor f) => Apply (Free f) where apply (Pure f) (Pure a) = Pure (f a) apply (Impure f_of_Free_F) pure_A =
     Impure (f_of_Free_F <#> (
-      -- recursively call `apply` on nested `Impure` instances -- until we get a `Pure` instance of Free
+      -- recursively call `apply` on nested `Impure` values -- until we get a `Pure` value of Free
         \pure_F -> apply pure_F pure_A
-      -- apply the function and then rewrap `Impure` instances )) apply pure_F (Impure f_of_Free)  =
+      -- apply the function and then rewrap `Impure` values )) apply pure_F (Impure f_of_Free)  =
     Impure (f_of_Free <#> (
-      -- recursively call `apply` on nested `Impure` instances -- until we get a `Pure` instance of Free
+      -- recursively call `apply` on nested `Impure` values -- until we get a `Pure` value of Free
         \pure_A -> apply pure_F pure_A
-      -- apply the function and then rewrap `Impure` instances ))
+      -- apply the function and then rewrap `Impure` values ))

 instance bind :: (Functor f) => Bind (Free f) where bind (Pure a) f = f a bind (Impure f_of_Free) f =
     Impure (f_of_Free <#> (
-      -- recursively call `bind` on nested `Impure` instances -- until we get a `Pure` instance of Free
+      -- recursively call `bind` on nested `Impure` values -- until we get a `Pure` value of Free
       \pure_A -> bind pure_A f
-      -- apply the function and then rewrap `Impure` instances ))
+      -- apply the function and then rewrap `Impure` values ))
 ```